Britain's EU settlement could backfire on City of London

 EU leaders meet on Thursday and Friday to try to reach a deal aimed at persuading Britons to stay in the bloc when they vote in a referendum on EU membership, most likely in June.

-There is still disagreement over the safeguards sought by Britain to stop the euro zone from imposing rules on London, the EU's biggest financial center, the latest draft text showed.
+There is still disagreement over the safeguards sought by Britain to stop the euro zone from imposing rules on London, the EU's biggest financial centre, the latest draft text showed.

 Regulators, lawmakers and analysts say the settlement in drafts seen so far cements a notion of different rules for countries inside and outside the euro zone.